-- 7.6.11 The application is accompanied by an Archaeological Desk Based Assessment.
-The Archaeological Desk Based Assessment suggests that the site has a moderate potential for archaeological finds or features dating to the Post Medieval and Modern periods.
+- 7.6.19 The application was accompanied by an Archaeological Desk Based Assessment.
+The Archaeological Desk Based Assessment suggested that the site has a moderate potential for archaeological finds or features dating to the Post Medieval and Modern periods.
 The site is considered to have a low potential for archaeological finds or features dating to other periods.
 The Proposed Development has the potential to damage any archaeological finds or features which may be present on the study site.
-However, if any archaeological finds or features are identified, they are likely to be of local significance only. - 7.6.12 HCC's Historic Environment Officer has reviewed the Archaeological Desk Based Assessment and notes that an archaeological trial trench evaluation of the proposed development site is currently underway, in order that the results may enable an informed decision to be made with reference to the impact of this proposal on the historic environment.
-Whilst they consider it likely that they will be able to recommend that appropriate provision could be made via conditions to mitigate the impact of the development, as the evaluation is not yet complete it remains possible that unexpectedly significant archaeology could be revealed. - 7.6.13 Additional information has now been submitted following the completion of the archaeological trial trench evaluation and this is being reviewed by the Historic Environment Office. - 7.7 Impact on Residential Amenity of Neighbouring Occupiers - 7.7.1 The Design Criteria as set out in Appendix 2 of the Development Management Policies LDD (adopted July 2013) state that new development should take into consideration impacts on
+However, if any archaeological finds or features are identified, they are likely to be of local significance only. - 7.6.20 HCC's Historic Environment Officer has reviewed the Archaeological Desk Based Assessment and noted that an archaeological trial trench evaluation of the proposed development site was underway, in order that the results may enable an informed decision to be made with reference to the impact of this proposal on the historic environment.
+Whilst they considered it likely that they will be able to recommend that appropriate provision could be made via conditions to mitigate the impact of the development, as the evaluation was not complete it remained possible that unexpectedly significant archaeology could be revealed. - 7.6.21 Following completion of the investigations, an Archaeological Evaluation Report was submitted and has been reviewed by HCC's Historic Environment Officer.
+In summary, they note that the evaluation at Killingdown Farm has provided evidence for Late Bronze Age/Early Iron Age and Romano-British activity on the site.
+Moreover, the features containing Late Bronze Age/Early Iron Age pottery are the first identified in the area to be dated to the later prehistoric period, and those to the south of the farm are the first confirmed evidence of Romano-British activity in the vicinity. - 7.6.22 The Historic Environment Officer therefore concludes that the development will have an impact upon heritage assets of archaeological interest.
+However, while archaeological remains (heritage assets) are present, the results suggest that they are unlikely to be of such high significance and density to impact on the viability of development and they therefore raise no objection to the development subject to condition which would require: - The further, targeted, archaeological evaluation via trial trenching, of the proposed development area, prior to any development taking place. - Such appropriate mitigation measures indicated as necessary by the evaluation.
+These may include: - the preservation of any archaeological remains in situ, if warranted, by amendment(s) to the design of the development if this is feasible; - the appropriate open area archaeological excavation of any remains before any development commences on the site; - the archaeological monitoring and recording of the ground works of the development, including foundations, services, landscaping, access, etc. (and also including a contingency for the preservation or further investigation of any remains then encountered); - The analysis of the results of the archaeological work with provisions for the subsequent production of a report and an archive and if appropriate, a publication of these results. - Such other provisions as may be necessary to protect the archaeological interest of the site. - 7.6.23 These recommendations are considered to be both reasonable and necessary to provide properly for the likely archaeological implications of this development proposal.